Fall Colors In North Carolina

 Fall colors in North Carolina will start appearing in late September in the Great Smoky Mountains and the North Carolina mountains.
 The annual NC fall foliage show starts in the higher elevations in Western North Carolina and in the Great Smoky Mountains in late September.
 The colors spreads east across the state into the lower elevations all the way through November.
 If traveling in North Carolina in the autumn there will always be an opportunity to view the changing fall colors somewhere in the state.
 North Carolina is fortunate to have about 4-6 weeks in the autumn to undergo this show of nature as the warm days of summer transition into the cold days of winter.
 Each year the North Carolina mountains puts on a beautiful show of fall colors and with all the different elevations in the different mountain regions of Western North Carolina there is a lot of areas to travel to during October to see the beautiful fall foliage show that nature provides.

-9/14/2016 Fall foliage predictions are in for the North Carolina Mountains!
+Peak Fall Foliage Color in the North Carolina Mountains

 The key to the start of the fall colors is when the first frost occurs.
 Peak colors happened just days after the first frost in any given elevation.
 Lowest temperatures/frost occur in the highest elevations first and then progresses down to the lower elevations.
 So peak color happens in the highest elevations (over 4000ft) first and then work down to the lower elevations.
 Color changes usually start in late September and continue into early November depending on the elevation and the weather.
 In North Carolina there is usually a 4-6 weeks window of opportunity to few the fall colors due to the varied elevations in the NC mountains.